mdchia/Farmbot-Farm-Planner/README.md

 ### Installing

-Install the Ionic framework with `npm install -g ionic`
+Install the Ionic framework with `npm install -g ionic`.
+Then install the dependencies with `npm install`.

 ### Running